Blog

 Convenience Low High High

-Flavor/Variety Traditional spices Chocolate/Vanilla Unflavored or flavored
+Flavor / Variety Traditional spices Chocolate / Vanilla Unflavored or flavored

 Is yakhni good for muscle growth?

-What if I don’t eat mutton?
-Alternatives?
+What if I do not eat mutton?